 This metric is simple, referring to the number of phone calls actually answered overall.
 For outbound call operations to be successful, they must maintain a high ASR.

 This number is also useful in calculating more complex metrics across the operation.
 While a low answer success rate may not be due to the actions of the agents themselves, it can underscore a need for changes to call center best practices.

 It also becomes a very important metric to track before and after you add an enhanced caller ID service to your calls to monitor the improvement in answer rates.

 First call resolution analyzes if the customers' problems are successfully resolved in the initial interaction.
 First call close is a similar metric but is more informative to the performance of sales-based outbound call centers.

 This information provides some of the most important calling metrics.
 A greater rate of FCR means fewer transfers, holds, and callbacks for customers.
 When these are abundant, it often indicates the customer is more likely to be unsatisfied with their experience.

 For outbound call centers, first call close is key to measuring return on investment (ROI).
 It measures the level of conversion for agents on the first interaction with customers.

-Successful first call close numbers indicate not only strong agents and call center best practices in use, but also indicates the audience is engaged.
+Successful first-call close numbers indicate strong agents and call center best practices in use and indicate the audience is engaged.